praynham/taxi-predict/README.md

 # taxi-predict

-Predict the destinations of taxis in motion.
+Predict the destinations of taxis on route with customers.
 This is a capstone training project for Ryerson couse CKME136.